MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 If you configured the extended web application to use SSL, you'll have to ensure that an SSL certificate is bound to the web application that you extended in the previous section.
 Otherwise, if you configured the extended web application for **HTTP** (unencrypted), skip ahead to [Configure AAM](configure-inbound-connectivity.md#waam_configureaam).

 For production environments, this certificate should be issued either by a public or an enterprise certification authority (CA).
 For test and development environments, this can be a self-signed certificate.
-We call this the on-premises SharePoint SSL certificate.
+We call this the on-premises SharePoint in Microsoft 365 SSL certificate.

 > [!IMPORTANT]
 > This certificate must have the bridging host name of the URL in the **Subject** field.
 For example, if the bridging URL is https://bridge, the **Subject** field of the certificate must contain **bridge**.
 Therefore, this certificate can't be created by using IIS.
 But you can use a certificate creation tool such as MakeCert.exe to create it.
 After the certificate is bound to the web application, you can see this host name in the **Issued To** field in the **Server Certificates** dialog in Internet Information Services (IIS).